Click HERE to register for a class/program. We are currently seeing students by appointment only.

 Offices are open Monday-Friday 7:30 am - 4:00 pm.
 Evening appointments available upon request.

-Our Admissions Office is here to help you find the program that is right for you, help you with all needs assessments and pretesting, and schedule appointments for those who need financial aid.
+Our Admissions/Student Services Office is here to help you find the program that is right for you, help you with all needs assessments and pretesting, and schedule appointments for those who need financial aid.
 Begin your application process early, so you have the most class choices.
 We are here to help you achieve your goals!

 All programs have limited enrollment.
 Tuition prices are subject to change pending Board of Education approval.
 The school reserves the right to cancel a class due to insufficient enrollment, up to the day before a class is to begin.
 If this happens, any paid tuition will be returned in full.
 Students are urged to register early to ensure a place in the class.

 Adult Education programs follow an “open admissions” policy for most programs(see information below).
 This allows any person with a high school diploma or High School Equivalency, upon successful completion of pre-entrance testing/interviews (where required), to enroll in adult education programs.
 Once students complete required testing and have made arrangements for tuition and fees, students will be admitted on a first-come, first serve basis.

 Admission Policy for all programs that are Title IV (full-time) programs:

 Students must be at least 17 years of age and have obtained a high school diplomas or High School Equivalency.

 - Go to https://mec.axstudent.com/#/categories and fill out the required registration form completely.
 All applicants need to have a working email and phone number in order for us to contact you regarding any registrations.

 Upload High School Transcript or High School Equivalency proof.
 This needs to be uploaded with your application.
 See notes below regarding proof of High School completion.
 Exception: Diploma RN Program students must upload their LPN transcript and an active Ohio Licensed Practical Nurse License verification.